 Why was this so?
 How are the limitations of ancient Christianity and its theology to be explained?
 Certainly we must not forget that divine revelation in the Holy Scriptures is so rich that whole centuries are needed to clarify its contents.
 We cannot expect the church of the first ecumenical councils already to have solved the problems of the medieval Western world.
-Their problems were determined by the horizon of their life and thought.
-In what bad taste it would have been for a Greek to represent the scene of crucifixion!
+Their problems were determined by the horizon of-their life and thought, In what bad taste it would have been for a Greek to represent the scene of crucifixion!
 Would you hang a picture showing a criminal on the gallows in your dining room?

 As for understanding the redemption, the Greek Fathers could not escape the idealistic conception of man.
 Even the great Athanasius never considered "by what measure one weighed a sin."
 They were all Pelagians.
 For them, as for Dostoevski and the Russians, the sinner is at bottom a poor sick person to be healed by patient love and heavenly medicine, and not, as for the Romans, a criminal and lawbreaker who stood in need of discipline and justification.
 How, then, is a person to understand the cross if he does not know by whom and by what Christ was brought to the cross?
 How can he understand the cross if he does not know with Paul Gerhardt: "I caused Thy grief and sighing by evils multiplying as countless as the sands.
-I caused the woes unnumbered with which Thy soul is cumbered, Thy sorrows raised by wicked hands!"
+I caused the woes unnumbered with which Thy soul is cumbered, Thy sorrows raised by wicked hands"!"
 Lacking an understanding of the full dimensions of sin, the ancient church and the Eastern church never attained a theology of the cross.

-3. The Cross in the Western Church
+3. The cross in the Western church

-The theology of the cross belongs to the Western church.
-As every true theology, it is rooted in the liturgy.
 These liturgical beginnings come from the Orient, especially from the Syrian church.
 After all, did not the Syrians' connection with the language of the Old Testament and thereby also with its thought world lead them to a better understanding of the Old Testament gospel of the Lamb of God?
-Thus the Agnus Dei was included in the Roman Mass about AD.
+Thus the Agnus Dei was included in the Roman Mass about A.D.
 700 by a Pope of Syrian descent, even as the reference to the Lamb of God in the Gloria in Excelsis likewise originated in the Orient.
 Besides these origins in Syria, the place where the death of our Lord was naturally commemorated in a special way was in Jerusalem.
-Here the Church of the Holy Sepulcher, which Constantine constructed and which housed the alleged relic of the Holy Cross, became the destination for pilgrimages from all parts of Christendom and provided the starting point for the veneration of the cross.
+Here the Church of the Holy Sepulchre, which Constantine constructed and which housed the alleged relic of the Holy Cross, became the destination for pilgrimages from all parts of Christendom and provided the starting point for the veneration of the cross.